hammertoe/payid_xrp_pr_coverage_action/README.md

-# payid_xrp_action
+# payid_xrp_pr_coverage_action

 ## What?
-A Github Action that pays a contributor in XRP for every commit.
+A Github Action that pays a contributor in XRP for pull requests that increase the test code coverage of a repo

-This means you can define an amount to be paid every time someone pushes commits to you repository.
+The idea is to incentivise testing and improve code quality

-The address to send the payment to is looked up via [PayIds](https://payid.org/) in the commit messages.
+The address to send the payment to is looked up via [PayIds](https://payid.org/) from the PR opener's bio on Github.

 ## How to set it up?